Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + B. Send minutes to Chapter members no more than forty-eight (48) hours following Chapter and Executive Board meetings.

-+ C. Maintain all Chapter Correspondence, paperwork, and records.
++ C. Maintain all Chapter Correspondence, paperwork, and records, including but not limited to the Executive Drive, Chair Drive, and physical hard drives.

 + D. Keep an easily accessible calendar with all Chapter events for brothers to refer to at any time (tangible and/or online).